cossatot/LANF_gis/README.md

 ========

-This is a collection of GIS data (in various formats) showing the location, fault trace, and metadata for all known continental low-angle normal faults.
+This is a collection of GIS data (in various formats) showing the location, fault trace, and metadata for all known active continental low-angle normal faults.

 This dataset is licensed under the Open Data Commons Attribution License.